khsharara/udacity-ai-python-final-image-classifier/README.md

 # PyTorch Image Classifier
 This was was my capstone project for my AI Programming with Python Nano Degree offered through Udacity.

+## Main scripts
-The project has two main programs that accept parameters through the command line - train.py and predict.py.
+The project has two main scripts that accept parameters through the command line - train.py and predict.py.

-1) train.py
+### 1) train.py
 Trains a neural network on a dataset and saves the model as a checkpoint.
 Usage below <> indicates expected user input.
       Basic usage: